 Another sign that a theme file is modified can be found when opening a particular theme file.
 If we open the theme.liquid, for instance, there will be a link at the top labeled Older versions.
-This can be used to revert the theme file back to a previous state.
+This can be used to revert the theme file back to its previous state.
 This feature only appears for certain files.

-Migrating custom content
+Migrating modified content

 There are a few routes for updating a modified theme.

 Theme Updater can carry over content and settings from a previous (compatible) version.
 Select Preserve customizations when using the app to migrate as many modifications as possible to the new version.